 CREATIVEBLOCH and Joe Bloch are proud to announce 'STICKY CITY.'
 A multimedia experience, the project is inspired by many locations around NYC, and creates an alternate world, where every corner is a new adventure.
 The project will feature hundreds of illustrations created on the iPad Pro.

 Unlike a traditional novel, we will be releasing art on an ongoing basis to generate excitement and give fans a behind the scenes look at the project.
 We will also be releasing merchandise through various distributors.
 Chapters will be published in our Art Magazine!
 Get involved and support the project along the way, as we "build" STICKY CITY!

-If you would like to support the project through sponsorship and advertising, visit creativebloch.com/contribute
+If you would like to support and sponsor the project, please contact us.

 To purchase a special behind the scenes look at STICKY CITY, visit creativebloch.com/publications/stickycity

 For prints and other merchandise from the project visit: https://fineartamerica.com/profiles/joe-bloch/shop

 For shirts visit creativebloch.threadless.com

 I’ve been working on the STICKY CITY project for many years.
 It started when I brought my sketchbook and iPad around NYC, drawing various places and situations that I ran into.
 At the time I was just having fun, and didn't really have the idea of a graphic novel in mind.
 As I started to accumulate more and more sketches, I thought I should do something with them.